tacla/VictimSim2/ex02_random_dfs/Results_132v_100x80/readme.md

 * 1 explorer agent
 * 1 rescuer agent

-To see the results graphically, please run `exp_plot_results.py` available on the tools/visual
+To see the results graphically, please run `exp_plot_results.py` available on the `tools/visual/` folder

 There are two files obtained from the prints of the environment.